HRC_Hero_About.jpg

 Monica Lomeli

-Dr. Lomeli holds a Ph.D. with an emphasis in Urban Sociology and Racial and Ethnic Relations and an M.A. in Sociology from the University of California, Santa Barbara.
+Dr. Lomeli holds a Ph.D. in Sociology with an emphasis in Urban Sociology and Racial and Ethnic Relations and an M.A. in Sociology from the University of California, Santa Barbara.
 She obtained bachelors’ degrees in Anthropology and Behavioral Science from California State University, Dominguez Hills.
 She is the daughter of Mexican immigrants from Zacatecas and was raised in South Central Los Angeles.
-She currently lives in the San Gabriel Valley and is an organic gardener who grows much of her own food, and cooks and eats and composts, too.
+She lives in the San Gabriel Valley with her husband, son, daughter, and their 90-pound Golden Retriever, who thinks she is a lap dog.